-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-Our internal assessments during 2020/21 suggested that the performance of disadvantaged pupils was at least equal to that of their non-disadvantaged peers.
+Our internal assessments during 2021/22 suggested that the performance of disadvantaged pupils was at least equal to that of their non-disadvantaged peers.
 Some children made better progress than their non disadvantaged peers.

-Our assessment of the reasons for these outcomes points primarily to Covid-19 impact, which disrupted all our subject areas to varying degrees.
+Our assessment of the reasons for these outcomes' points primarily to Covid-19 impact and welfare issues, which disrupted all our subject areas to varying degrees.
 As evidenced in schools across the country, school closure was most detrimental to those of our children who did not have support at home, some being our disadvantaged pupils.
 They were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree we had intended.
 The impact was mitigated by our resolution to maintain a high-quality curriculum, including during periods of partial closure, which was aided by use of online resources.
-Some of our disadvantaged children had parents who were classed as critical workers and were therefore able to continue in school.
+Some of our disadvantaged children had parents who were classed as critical workers and were therefore able to continue in school; however because of this their parents were not always available to support home learning.

-Overall attendance rates improved in 2020/21 due to the school's sharp focus on attendance, children not being able to take family holidays in the pandemic and the Covid-19 attendance codes.
+Overall attendance rates improved in 2021/22 due to the school's sharp focus on attendance.

-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19 related issues.
-The impact was particularly acute for disadvantaged pupils.
+Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to the legacy of COVID-19 and welfare issues.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
 We are building on that approach with the activities detailed in this plan.